marufaytekin/FCND-Motion-Planning/README.md

 ## 7. Extra Step: Add heading commands to waypoints

-This is implemente din line 197. `set_heading` function from `planning_utils` is called to calculate a unique heading for each way point.
+`set_heading` function is implemented in `planning_utils`.
+It is called to calculate a unique heading for each way point.
 It calculates the heading based on relative position to the current position.